-The motor now burns cleaner and adheres to BS6 emission norms while still retaining its output figures of 52PS at 6500rpm and 62.9Nm at 4800rpm.
+In the India-spec version, the W800’s motor now burns cleaner and adheres to BS6 emission norms while still retaining its output figures of 52PS at 6500rpm and 62.9Nm at 4800rpm.
 It is paired to a 5-speed gearbox via an assist and slipper clutch.
 Aside from this, the bike features no new changes.
 The bike is held together by a double downtube frame and suspension consists of a telescopic fork and twin rear shock absorbers.
 The bike comes to a halt using a 320mm disc up front and a 270mm disc at the rear with dual-channel ABS offered as standard.
 The W800 competes against the Triumph Bonneville T100 (Rs 8.87 lakh) and Street Twin (Rs 7.45 lakh) in India.

 Kawasaki W800 Street Price

 The price of Kawasaki W800 Street starts at Rs.
 7,19,000.
 Kawasaki W800 Street is offered in 1 variant - W800 Street STD BS6 which comes at a price tag of Rs.
 7,19,000.

 - Refined, tractable engine.

 - Very manageable thanks to low seat height, wide handlebars.

 - Quality levels not up to the mark.

 - Reliability issues faced during the test.